brianjamesquinn1/dotfiles/README.md

 Generates SSH and GPG keys which will be output for addition to github.

 ### Overview of packageinstall.sh ###
-Installs homebrew package manager, xcode developer tools, vim, ctags, zshell, tmux, python, and go.
+Installs homebrew package manager, xcode developer tools, vim, ctags, fzf, zshell, tmux, python, and go.

 ### Overview of .vimrc ###
 The .vimrc sets backspace to be allowed at the beginning of a line, end of line, and at indents.
 Autoindent is set, expanding tabs into spaces is set, shift width and tabstop are both set to 2.
+Background is set to dark.
 Line numbers are turned on.
+Diff colors are set for using difftool and mergetool.
+Filetype settings are configured for plugins.
+Runtime paths are added for plugins.
+Vundle plugins are added.

 ### Overview of .zshrc ###
 Aliases: `ctags` is aliased to use homebrew version. `please` reruns the previous command as sudo.